core-man/SOD.recipes/README.md

 - The default of [fdsnStation](http://www.seis.sc.edu/sod/ingredients/fdsnStation.html) is to query [IRIS-DMC FDSN Station web service](http://service.iris.edu/fdsnws/station/1/).
 By default this does not get restricted channels unless there is a corresponding [fdsnDataSelect](http://www.seis.sc.edu/sod/ingredients/fdsnDataSelect.html) that has a `user` and `password` specified.

 - The default of [fdsnDataSelect](http://www.seis.sc.edu/sod/ingredients/fdsnDataSelect.html) is to query [IRIS-DMC FDSN Dataselect web service](http://service.iris.edu/fdsnws/dataselect/1/).
+To query restricted data, set `user` and `password` in [fdsnDataSelect](http://www.seis.sc.edu/sod/ingredients/fdsnDataSelect.html).

 - To query at non-default Data Center, please refer to [FDSN web service](https://www.fdsn.org/webservices/) to see the supporting Data Centers and their hosts.
 Here are the host names for some Data Centers.